CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ### Communication

 The course uses [Canvas](https://canvas.cmu.edu/courses/39473) for homework submission, grading, announcements, and supplementary documents.
 Discussion and questions will be managed on [Slack](https://cmu-17-776-s24.slack.com/).
-Slides, assignments, and schedule will be posted on this website.
+Slides, assignments and the schedule will be posted on this website.
 We use [GitHub](https://www.github.com) to coordinate group work.
 We will provide private GitHub repositories for individuals and groups.

 Please use Slack for discussion and questions, including clarifying homework assignments.

 The instructors and TAs hold weekly office hours.
 If you cannot make it to office hours, contact us via email (using the course-wide email address, unless the issue is sensitive) and we will find an alternative time to meet.

-If you have a question or concern that is not suitable for Slack, contact the instructors via: [startups-staff@lists.andrew.cmu.edu](mailto:startups-staff@lists.andrew.cmu.edu).
+If you have a question or concern unsuitable for Slack, contact the instructors via: [startups-staff@lists.andrew.cmu.edu](mailto:startups-staff@lists.andrew.cmu.edu).
 Unless the subject matter is sensitive, all questions will be conveyed to all instructors before being answered, so there's no point in emailing just one of us.</p>